Viola Beach: Career

-Viola Beach formed in Warrington, Cheshire, in May 2013, the original members being Kris Leonard (guitar and vocals), Frankie Coulson (guitar), Jonny Gibson (bass), and Jack Dakin (drums).
+Viola Beach formed in Warrington in May 2013, the original members being Kris Leonard (guitar and vocals), Frankie Coulson (guitar), Jonny Gibson (bass), and Jack Dakin (drums).
 The band's final line-up was formed when Coulson and Gibson opted to leave the band in 2015 in order to focus on their university studies, and were replaced by River Reeves (guitar) and Tomas Lowe (bass) respectively.

 By September of their formation year, their track "Daisies" was featured on Bandcamp's The Indie Cassette Player's (now known as The Mill Records) second compilation album, with "Love My Love" being featured on the website's third compilation album in October.
 The band's Twitter profile tweeted on 16 September 2013 "Daisies is being featured on @IndieCassPlayer compilation vol 2 this month which is dead lovely!"

 The band self-financed the recording of their first single, "Swings & Waterslides", releasing it on their own record label Fuller Beans.
 The track was produced by Ady Hall and Lee McCarthy of Sugar House and recorded at Catalyst Studios in St Helens.
 "Swings & Waterslides" was added to the BBC Radio 1 playlist in September 2015.

 The band were supported by BBC Introducing, a platform for emerging musical talent, which described their songs as "infectious anthems" with "hints of slacker pop".
 They performed at the BBC Introducing Stage of the 2015 Reading and Leeds Festivals.
 In November 2015, the band recorded a live session for BBC Radio 1.
 They released their second single, "Boys That Sing"/"Like a Fool", on the Communion label on 22 January 2016.

 On 17 June 2016, the band's self-titled debut album Viola Beach was announced for release on 29 July, to consist of nine tracks including "Boys That Sing" and a BBC session, and released on the band's own Fuller Beans Records label.
 The announcement was accompanied by a statement from the members' families.
-It reached number one on the UK Albums Chart on 5 August.
+It reached No. 1 on the UK Albums Chart on 5 August.